olaitan1978/olaitan1978/README.md

 - 👋 Hi, I’m @olaitan1978
-- 👀 I’m interested in learning JavaScript
+- 👀 I’m a web developer with knowledge in HTML,CSS and Javascript
-- 🌱 I’m currently learning ..JavaScript.
+- 🌱 I’m currently working on a project
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m will like to work with anyone
 - 📫 How to reach me ..08038058078.

 <!---